JEP 406: Pattern Matching for switch (Preview)

 4a.
 Matching null

-if the selector expression
+Traditionally, a switch throws NullPointerException if the selector expression

-.
+evaluates to null.
 This is well-understood behavior and we do not propose

-to change it for any existing switch
+to change it for any existing switch code.

 However, given that there is a reasonable and non-exception-bearing semantics

-values, there is an opportunity to make pattern
+for pattern matching and null values, there is an opportunity to make pattern

--friendly while remaining compatible with existing switch
+switch more null-friendly while remaining compatible with existing switch

 semantics.

-First, we introduce a new null
+First, we introduce a new null label for a case, which clearly matches when the

-value of the selector expression is null
+value of the selector expression is null.

 Second, we observe that if a pattern that is total for the type of the

-selector expression appears a pattern case
+selector expression appears a pattern case label, then that label will also

-match when the value of the selector expression is null
+match when the value of the selector expression is null.

 A type pattern p of type U is total for a type T, if T is a subtype of U. For example, the type pattern

-is total for the typeString
+Object ois total for the typeString.

-We lift the blanket rule that a switch
+We lift the blanket rule that a switch immediately throws

-labels to determine the behavior of a switch
+Instead, we inspect the case labels to determine the behavior of a switch:

 -